albert81915929/Cryptocurrency-Exchange-Server/README.md

 # Cryptocurrency-Exchange-Server
-A cryptocurrency exchange server that can exchange ETH and Algo
+A cryptocurrency exchange server that can excute exchange ETH and Algorand test networks.